Azure/missionlz/docs/deployment-guides/portal.md

 - **Hub Virtual Network CIDR Range:** the address space for the default subnet, firewall subnets, bastion subnet (optional), and gateway subnet (optional).
 - **Hub Subnet CIDR Range:** the default subnet for the Hub virtual network.
 The range must fit in the Hub virtual network.
 - **Firewall Client Subnet CIDR Range:** the address space for the Azure Firewall Client subnet.
 The range must fit in the Hub Virtual Network CIDR range.
 The network mask must be a /26. |
-- **Firewall Management Subnet CIDR Range** the address space for the Azure Firewall Management subnet.
+- **Firewall Management Subnet CIDR Range:** the address space for the Azure Firewall Management subnet.
 The range must fit in the Hub Virtual Network CIDR range.
 The network mask must be a /26.
-- **Firewall SKU** the SKU for the Azure Firewall.
+- **Firewall SKU:** the SKU for the Azure Firewall.
 For SCCA compliance, Azure Firewall Premium should be deployed for production.
 If necessary you can set a different firewall SKU, Standard or Basic.
 Please [validate the SKU availability in your region](https://learn.microsoft.com/azure/firewall/premium-features#supported-regions) before deploying as there can be differences between clouds.

 #### Identity Virtual Network (Optional)

-- **Identity Virtual Network CIDR Range** the address space for the Identity virtual network.
+- **Identity Virtual Network CIDR Range:** the address space for the Identity virtual network.
-- **Identity Subnet CIDR Range** the address space for the default Identity subnet.
+- **Identity Subnet CIDR Range:** the address space for the default Identity subnet.
 The range must fit in the Identity virtual network.

 #### Operations Virtual Network

-- **Operations Virtual Network CIDR Range** the CIDR range for the Operations virtual network.
+- **Operations Virtual Network CIDR Range:** the CIDR range for the Operations virtual network.
-- **Operations Subnet CIDR Range** the CIDR range for the default Operations subnet.
+- **Operations Subnet CIDR Range:** the CIDR range for the default Operations subnet.
 The range must fit in the Operations virtual network.

 #### Shared Services Virtual Network

-- **Shared Services Virtual Network CIDR Range** the CIDR range for the Shared Services virtual network.
+- **Shared Services Virtual Network CIDR Range:** the CIDR range for the Shared Services virtual network.
-- **Shared Services Subnet CIDR Range** the CIDR range for the default Shared Services subnet.
+- **Shared Services Subnet CIDR Range:** the CIDR range for the default Shared Services subnet.
 The range must fit in the Shared Services virtual network.

 ### STEP 3: Security and Compliance